jcreigno/nodejs-file-extractor/README.md

 .watch(filename)
 ------------------------------------
-Start watching file `filename` for modification.
+Start watching file `filename` for modification, may contains wildcard (see `minimatch` by @izs).
 Each new lines will trigger matching callbacks.

 .close()
 ------------------------------------